 Teaching teen responsibility is one way to ensure that they are exposed to situations.
 And when teenagers are exposed to different situations they are faced with multiple challenges.

 This teaches then very important life skill of how to face challenges in life.
-If you like to know more about how to teach your kid to face challenges read article How to Prepare your Teenager Face Challenges in Life
+If you like to know more about how to teach your kid to face challenges read article face challenges.

 Be consistent and strongly firm about family rules